One of North Iceland's beautiful waterfalls.

 Hot Springs and Swimming Pools

-Another great thing to do in Iceland at any time of year (including October) is to enjoy the country's numerous lagoons, hot springs, hot pots, and swimming pools.
+Another great thing to do in Iceland at any time of year (including October) is to enjoy the country's numerous lagoons, hot springs, and swimming pools.
 Soaking in a geothermal pool is a wonderful way to unwind after a busy few days of sightseeing.

 People relaxing in the water at Iceland's Secret Lagoon